Princess Hirrihigua Chapter, NSDAR

 Motto: God, Home, and Country

-Eligibility for Membership: Any woman who is 18 years or older and can prove lineal descent from a patriot of the American Revolution is eligible for membership, regardless of race, religion, or ethnic background.
+Eligibility for Membership: Any woman who is 18 years or older and can prove lineal descent from an ancestor who aided in achieving American independence is eligible for membership, regardless of race, religion, or ethnic background.

 Denise Doring VanBuren